 - European style pillow top design that includes 2” of hypersoft quilting foam for a plush surface

-- 2” of proprietary PlushFit foam- supportive foam is designed exclusively for Sleep Number to naturally conform to your curves
+- 2” of proprietary PlushFit foam- supportive foam is designed exclusively for Sleep Number to naturally conform to the body’s curves

 - Mattress fabric is made with a rayon/polypropylene blend for smoothness and durability

-- 5 zones specifically designed to contour to your head/neck, shoulders, lower back, hips, and feet
+- 5 zones specifically designed to contour to the head/neck, shoulders, lower back, hips, and feet

 - $2,099.99 for a Queen